The Built-in VTScada Historian

 A Fast Compact Database Schema

 This SCADA Historian is pre-configured in every application and has a standardized schema.
-The integrated database is file-based, in that data is stored in binary files, which results in very compact storage and fast data read/write access.
+The integrated database is stored in binary files, which results in very compact storage and fast data read/write access.

 Relational databases can be used as an alternative to file-based storage.
 Microsoft SQL, Oracle and MySQL are optional databases.
 They must be purchased separately and are installed and configured as per the respective manufacturers’ instructions.
 A script is provided with VTScada to automatically configure the schema if using one of these alternatives.